maarky/singlecontainer/README.md

 ### get()

 Retrieves the container value.
-Must throw an exception if the container has no value.
+Must throw a Type error if the container has no value.

 ### getOrElse($else)

 Retrieves the container value, or $else if the container has no value.
-Must throw an exception if the container has no value and $else is a different type than what the container should have.
+Must throw a Type error if the container has no value and $else is a different type than what the container should have.
 In other words, if the container is meant to store strings then $else must be a string.

 ### getOrCall(callable $call)

 Retrieves the container value, or calls $call if the container has no value and returns the result.
-Must throw an exception if the container has no value and $call returns a different type than what the container should have.
+Must throw a Type error if the container has no value and $call returns a different type than what the container should have.
 In other words, if the container is meant to store strings then $call must return a string.

 $call should have signature function(SingleContainer $container): mixed